94Cooper94/foodiesUnite/README.md

 ## Functionality

 Through collaborative & synchronized efforts, we've seamlessly integrated one client-side API (Materialize) and two server-side APIs (Edamam & RapidAPI Fitness Calculator) to bring to you a meal generating webpage that suggests meals based on individually inputted user bio-metrics.
-Below is a sample output:
+Below is a sample output (yes, our application is rude and fat-shames most users, don't feel attacked).

 ![User Input](media/menuPage.PNG)